Testicles, also called testes or balls, are oval-shaped organs that sit in a sac that hangs behind the penis.

 Why does my scrotum shrink when I get cold?

 For your testicles to produce sperm, they must be kept at just the right temperature.
 As a result, scrotum will change size to make sure the testicles stay at that right temperature.
 This happens without you even thinking about it.
 So, when you are cold, your body sends a message to the scrotum to shrivel and preserve heat.

 Why do my testicles hang down?

 Just as your body directs your scrotum to shrivel when it is cold, your body tells the scrotum to loosen up when you are too warm.
-Your testicles will become larger and more floppy to release extra heat.
+Your scrotum will become larger and more floppy to release extra heat.